RobertTLange/gymnax/README.md

 Much of the design of `gymnax` has been inspired by the classic OpenAI gym RL environment API and DeepMind's JAX eco-system.
 I am grateful to the JAX team and Matteo Hessel for their support and motivating words.
 Finally, a big thank you goes out to the TRC team at Google for granting me TPU quota for benchmarking `gymnax`.

-## Notes, Development & Questions :question:
+## Notes, Development & Questions ❓

 - If you find a bug or want a new feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:
 - You can check out the history of release modifications in [`CHANGELOG.md`](CHANGELOG.md) (*added, changed, fixed*).